Donaldson–Thomas theory

 In mathematics, specifically algebraic geometry, Donaldson–Thomas theory is the theory of Donaldson–Thomas invariants.
 Given a compact moduli space of sheaves on a Calabi–Yau threefold, its Donaldson–Thomas invariant is the virtual number of its points, i.e., the integral of the cohomology class 1 against the virtual fundamental class.
 The Donaldson–Thomas invariant is a holomorphic analogue of the Casson invariant.
 The invariants were introduced by Donaldson & Thomas (1998).
 Donaldson–Thomas invariants have close connections to Gromov–Witten invariants of algebraic three-folds and the theory of stable pairs due to Rahul Pandharipande and Thomas.

 Donaldson–Thomas theory is physically motivated by certain BPS states that occur in string and gauge theory^{pg 5}.
 This is due to the fact the invariants depend on a stability condition on the derived category $D^b(\mathcal{M})$ of the moduli spaces being studied.
-Essentially, these stability conditions correspond to points in the Kahler moduli space of a Calabi-Yau manifold, as considered in mirror symmetry, and the resulting subcategory $\mathcal{P} \subset D^b(\mathcal{M})$ is the category of BPS states for the corresponding SCFT.
+Essentially, these stability conditions correspond to points in the Kähler moduli space of a Calabi-Yau manifold, as considered in mirror symmetry, and the resulting subcategory $\mathcal{P} \subset D^b(\mathcal{M})$ is the category of BPS states for the corresponding SCFT.